 At first glance, it could also be an Audi.
 Only the dominant Hyundai logo in the "single-frame grill" makes it clear that a Korean is showing his face.
 Have the designers copied from Audi?
 Yes and no, one can say frankly about the new i30, which was developed in Europe, by the way.

-The creator of the single frame grill at Audi is the designer responsible for the i30.
+The creator of the single frame grill at Audi is also the designer responsible for the i30.
 The similarity to Audi fronts is therefore no coincidence.
 “The new Hyundai i30 is a vehicle for everyone.
-For the design of the new generation of our compact, we not only looked at one customer, but also focused on many different needs, ”explains Peter Schreyer, President and Chief Design Officer Hyundai Motor Group.
-"Our design language has evolved significantly with this model and helps our most popular model with the redesigned cascade grille for an adult appearance."
-Hear it personally here: https://youtu.be/WLHhrigZyxA
+For the design of the new generation of our compact, we not only looked at one customer, but focused on many different needs, ”explains Peter Schreyer, President and Chief Design Officer of the Hyundai Motor Group.
+“Our design language has evolved significantly with this model and helps our most popular model with the newly designed cascade radiator grille to make a grown-up appearance.”
+Hear him personally here: https://youtu.be/WLHhrigZyxA

 Since design guru Schreyer left Volkswagen in the direction of Kia in 2006, his handwriting has been very clearly visible on the Asian models from Kia and Hyundai.
 Wolfsburg and Ingolstadt are not happy with this development.